Verification

 If these options are left empty then the graphs are not exported.

-Also one can decide if the state labels of the reaction graph are simple identifiers a1, a2, a3, ... or canonical string encodings of bigraphs in its graphic output.
+Also, one can decide if the state labels of the reaction graph are simple identifiers a1, a2, a3, ... or canonical string encodings of bigraphs.